Friday, July 31, 2026 at 8pm

 Edwardsville City Park

-2024 Season poster features original art by painter Cynthia Hamilton in a poster designed by Clayton Hopkins.
+2026 Season poster features original art by painter Lon Brauer in a poster designed by Clayton Hopkins.

 Music is an important part of Edwardsville’s history, with a 175-year-old Municipal Band, the iconic Mississippi River Festival, and now Opera Edwardsville.
 Through concerts, lectures, recitals, operas, masterclasses, and educational outreach programs, OE exposes audiences to bold artistic ideas, powerful dramas, fascinating history, global perspectives, and beautiful music through the shared experience of live opera.